volkamerlab/volkamerlab_org/archetypes/projects.md

 # external_resources:
 # - name: Software name
 #   link: https://github.com/volkamerlab/KinFragLib
-#   icon: fa-github
+#   icon: github (use fa-* FontAwesome icons)
 # people:
-# - dominique.sydow
+# - key: dominique.sydow
+#   more: Some free text that will be added after the link
-# - jaime.rodriguez
+# - key: jaime.rodriguez
+#   more: Some free text that will be added after the link
 # collaborators:
 # - name: Firstname Lastname
 #   link: http://university.website